Custom Page Elements

 Custom PageElement Guidelines

 - Always use the SetXXXX method to set graphics and text states.
-This allows the minimum amount of PDF code to be output to the page and allows the next Page Element that is called to properly set the state that it needs.
-If you are not going to use these methods you will need to use the "q" and "Q" operators to store the current state and then restore it before leaving the draw method.
+This allows the minimum amount of PDF code to be output to the page and allows the next page element that is called to properly set the state that it needs.
+If you are not going to use these methods you will need to use the

 - Use the X, Y, Width, and Height properties where applicable.